gaetansels/windows-server-nerdnest-lab-1/documentation.md

 ## post-deployment, name and date config

-First we give the server a simple hostname because if you are going to do changes and have to reuse the name a lot it helps.
+First, we give the server a simple hostname because if you are going to make changes and have to reuse the name a lot, it helps.
 Once you have promoted the server, you cannot change the name unless you demote the domain controller.

-- changing the name : Local Server --> Computer name --> change
+- changing the name: Local Server --> Computer name --> change

 ![Something](win_lab1_p2.png)

-- correct time zone : Local Server --> Time Zone --> Change time zone...
+- correct time zone: Local Server --> Time Zone --> Change time zone...
+- Keep up to date : ( same as normal Windows)